General Cepeda

 General Cepeda is a city and seat of the municipality of General Cepeda, in the north-eastern Mexican state of Coahuila.
 The town is named after Victoriano Cepeda Camacho (1826-1892), a general and a governor of Coahuila.
 Until 1892, the town was named San Francisco de los Patos and had been the headquarters for two of the largest estates in all of the Americas.
+In 2023, General Cepeda was designated a Pueblo Mágico by the Mexican government, recognizing its cultural and historical importance.

 History

 Until 1892, General Cepeda was named San Francisco de los Patos.
 Patos was established in 1575 and initially the land was owned by Francisco de Urdiñola.
 From the 16th to the 19th centuries, the "splendid hacienda" in the town was the headquarters of two of the largest latifundios (land holdings) in the Americas.
 Urdiñola began what came to be called the Marquisate of San Miguel de Aguayo which, after bankruptcy, was purchased by the Sánchez Navarro family in 1840.
 After the expropriation of the Sánchez Navarro latifundio in 1866, the Patos headquarters became the municipal building of General Cepeda.